caseypaquola/BigBrainWarp/docs/pages/installation.rst

 Alternatively, you can also install a local version of BigBrainWarp like so:

 1. Clone the GitHub repository to your local machine (https://github.com/caseypaquola/BigBrainWarp.git)
-2. Edit the first three lines of 'BigBrainWarp/scripts/init.sh' file based on the specific paths of your machine
+2. Edit the first three lines of 'BigBrainWarp/scripts/init.sh' file based on the specific paths of your machine.
+These direct the script to BigBrainWarp, minc2 and workbench
-3. Prior to running any scripts, set the necessary global environment variables
+3. Prior to running any scripts, set the necessary global environment variables and pull extra files from other places on the internet

 .. code-block:: bash